qrtl/thc-custom/stock_security_adjust/README.rst

 - Makes some fields and buttons of Inventory Adjustments list view invisible, as well as hiding the menu item for users without Inventory/Administrator group.
+- Grants the 'Inventory / Officer' group access to the 'value' field on stock quants.

 **Table of contents**